-Primary (new) FRNs (with maturities between 3-5 years) are starting to become expensive but remain slightly appealing (particularly for those investors with portfolios skewed towards fixed assets) and should be considered on a case by case scenario.
+Primary (new) FRNs (with maturities between 3-5 years) are now 'fair value' again and remain appealing (particularly for those investors with portfolios skewed towards fixed assets) and should be considered on a case by case scenario.
 Fixed Bonds may also provide attractive opportunities from new (primary) issuances.